 The Role of Midwives

 Until the 19th century, midwives attended the majority of births in all parts of the world.
-These midwives, traditionally women chosen by their communities, supported mothers as they gave birth naturally.
-These women, the first maternity caregivers, based their practice on the wisdom and skills passed from one generation to the next, on their first-hand experience giving birth, and on the experiences of the women they attended.
+These midwives, traditionally chosen by their communities, supported people as they gave birth naturally.
+These midwives, the first maternity caregivers, grounded their practice in the wisdom and skills passed from one generation to the next, on their first-hand experience giving birth, and on the experiences of the birthing people they attended.

-Midwives and nurse midwives still deliver the majority of babies worldwide, although not in North America.
-That midwives are relegated to the margins of the maternity care systems in countries like the United States is surprising, considering the numerous studies confirming the benefits of midwifery care.
+Midwives still attend the majority of births worldwide, although this is not the case in the US.
+That midwives have been relegated to the margins of the maternity care systems in countries like the United States is surprising, considering the numerous studies confirming the benefits of midwifery care.

-Despite advanced medical technology and medical intervention, American mothers and babies are more likely to die in childbirth and babies are more likely to be born prematurely or of low birthweight than in other developed countries.
-Unacceptable disparities in birth outcomes also exist between cultural and racial groups in the United States.
-This despite the fact that we spend more on healthcare per capita than any other country in the world.
-We believe midwifery care is the key to improving maternity outcomes, especially for the most vulnerable populations.
+Despite advanced medical technology and medical intervention, US birthing people and babies are more likely to die in childbirth and babies are more likely to be born prematurely or of low birthweight than in other developed countries.
+Unacceptable disparities in birth outcomes exist between cultural and racial groups in the United States– despite the fact that we currently spend more on healthcare per capita than any other country in the world.
+We believe midwifery care is the key to improving birth outcomes, especially for the most marginalized and vulnerable populations.

-As an institution, Birthwise is actively engaged in efforts to improve maternity culture in the United States by establishing a more central role for midwives of all types.
-In particular, we advocate for the integration of Certified Professional Midwives (CPMs) into the wider system of maternity care for the benefit of mothers and babies.
-Our staff is actively involved in beneficial political campaigns, notably the campaign to regulate midwives in the state of Maine, the national accreditation of midwifery schools, and the national dialog between Certified Nurse Midwives (CNMs), Certified Midwives (CMs), and CPMs.
+As an institution, Birthwise is actively engaged in efforts to improve birth culture in the United States by establishing a more central role for midwives of all types.
+In particular, we advocate for the integration of Certified Professional Midwives (CPMs) into the wider system of maternity care for the benefit of birthing people and babies.
+We want to be part of the solution by graduating skilled and compassionate midwives that will serve diverse communities.

 Birthwise Midwifery School is also dedicated to the development of midwifery scholarship.
-We publish Midwifery Matters, a bi-annual academic journal that showcases exceptional midwifery research, particularly research conducted by our own students, teachers, and alumni.
+We publish Midwifery Matters, a bi-annual academic journal that showcases exceptional and relevant midwifery research, particularly research conducted by our own students, faculty, and alumni.